pulfdev/Sound_Recognition/README.md

 2. Make sure you have portAudio installed.
 Run `brew install portaudio` to install.
+3. Make sure you are in the directory.
+Run `cd path/Sound_Recognition

 3. Install `requirements.txt`.
 Run `pip install -r requirements.txt` in terminal.
+4. Sometime there may be problems installing vosk and pyaudio from a requirements.txt file. run `pip install vosk` and `pip install pyaudio`

 4. Run the `main.py`.